typotheque/text-shaping/document.md

 - shaping: reordered…
 - …

-### 3.2 Compositions
+### Compositions

 One more signs can be placed on a base, forming a composition.
-Due to the encoding principle of phonetic segmentation, some compositions (or part of a composition, such as a split vowel sign) are encoded atomically, such as U+0906 आ DEVANAGARI LETTER AA, which is comparable to Latin precomposed characters such as U+00C1 Á LATIN CAPITAL LETTER A WITH ACUTE. <!-- [Normalized shaping process with a decomposing preprocess.] -->
+Due to the encoding principle of phonetic segmentation, some compositions (or part of a composition, such as a split vowel sign) are encoded atomically, such as U+0906 आ <span style="font-variant: all-small-caps;">DEVANAGARI LETTER AA</span>, which is comparable to Latin precomposed characters such as U+00C1 Á <span style="font-variant: all-small-caps;">LATIN CAPITAL LETTER A WITH ACUTE</span>. <!-- [Normalized shaping process with a decomposing preprocess.] -->

 <!-- [FIGURE:
 base <|Ta|> → simple akshar |Ta|